koraykoca/Python-Notes-Tips/README.md

 # Python-Notes-Tips

-* Everything in Python is an object (even types such as int and str.), and each object is stored at a specific memory location.
+* Everything in Python is an object (even types such as int and str), and each object is stored at a specific memory location.
 This is true on an implementation level in CPython.
 Every value assigned to a variable in Python exists as an object on the heap.
 It takes time to allocate these objects because our memory manager needs to do work.
 When an integer is assigned to a variable in Python, a corresponding PyObject needs to exist on the heap.
 There is a struct (a custom data type that groups together different data types in C, it’s like a class with attributes and no methods) called a PyObject, which every other object in CPython uses.
 You can use id() to check the identity of an object.

 * REPL stands for Read, Evaluate, Print, Loop.
 The REPL is how you interact with the Python Interpreter.
 Unlike running a file containing Python code, in the REPL you can type commands and instantly see the output printed out.
 To start the REPL in VS code, open the command palette and search for and select “Start REPL”.
 If you’d like to start the REPL from the command line outside of the editor, type python in your shell.
-">>>" is the prompt.
-In example code, lines starting with >>> means they are input.
+">>>" symbol serves as the prompt where you enter your code.
+In the code examples below, lines prefixed with ">>>" indicate input.

-* if __name__ == '__main__':
+* if __ name __ == '__ main __':
-It's a check if this file is being run directly by Python or it is being imported.
+It's a check if this file is being run directly by Python or it is just being imported.
 If we run the script directly, run the code under this conditional.
 If we import this module, doesn't run it "implicitly" (otherwise every module we imported would be run by Python automatically because we imported it).
 Whenever Python runs a file, it first sets a few special variables before even runs any code, and __ name __ is one of those special variables.
 When Python runs a pyhton file directly, it sets __ name __ == __ main __.
 When we import a module, Python sets __ name __ to the name of the file.

 ### Python Style Convention